gaiaresources/abis-mapping/abis_mapping/templates/incidental_occurrence_data_v2/templates/instructions.md

 &emsp; mm = two digits of minute (00 through 59) <br/>
 &emsp; ss = two digits of second (00 through 59) <br/>

+## APPENDIX-III: UTF-8
+UTF-8 encoding is considered a best practice for handling character encoding, especially in the context of web development, data exchange, and modern software systems.
+UTF-8 (Unicode Transformation Format, 8-bit) is a variable-width character encoding capable of encoding all possible characters (code points) in Unicode.<br/>
+Here are some reasons why UTF-8 is recommended:**Universal Character Support:** UTF-8 can represent almost all characters from all writing systems in use today.
+This includes characters from various languages, mathematical symbols, and other special characters.

+- **Backward Compatibility:** UTF-8 is backward compatible with ASCII (American Standard Code for Information Interchange).
+The first 128 characters in UTF-8 are identical to ASCII, making it easy to work with systems that use ASCII.
+- **Efficiency:** UTF-8 is space-efficient for Latin-script characters (common in English and many other languages).
+It uses one byte for ASCII characters and up to four bytes for other characters.
+This variable-length encoding minimises storage and bandwidth requirements.
+- **Web Standards:** UTF-8 is the dominant character encoding for web content.
+It is widely supported by browsers, servers, and web-related technologies.
+- **Globalisation:** As software applications become more globalised, supporting a wide range of languages and scripts becomes crucial.
+UTF-8 is well-suited for internationalisation and multilingual support.
+- **Compatibility with Modern Systems:** UTF-8 is the default encoding for many programming languages, databases, and operating systems.
+Choosing UTF-8 helps ensure compatibility across different platforms and technologies.

+When working with text data, it's generally a good idea to use UTF-8 encoding to avoid issues related to character representation and ensure that your software can handle a diverse set of characters and languages.

+For assistance, please contact: <bdr-support@gaiaresources.com.au>